zihengluo/ont-plasmid-assembly-and-reads-mapping/README.md

-# ont-plasmid-assembly-and-reads-mapping
+# Plasmid validation workflow with nanopore reads

-This script called 'plasmid_assembly_readsmap.sh' can assemble plasmid ONT reads into assembly by using EPI2ME/wf-clone-validation pipeline.
-The ONT reads are mapped against the reference by minimap2 without secondary mapping and have bam files as output.
-The script is placed at nanopore account on labcomputer (/home/nanopore/plasmid_assembly_readmap).
+Here we introduce a script called 'plasmid_assembly_readsmap.sh' which can assemble plasmid ONT reads into assembly by using EPI2ME/wf-clone-validation pipeline.
+Then the ONT reads are filtered on specific minimum q-score and are mapped against the reference by minimap2 without secondary mapping resulting in bam files as output.
+The script is placed at nanopore account of Schwessinger's team lab computer (nanopore@130.56.32.234:/home/nanopore/plasmid_assembly_readmap).
+The downstream analysis of plasmid validation is described after the script mannual.

-Manual of using the script:
+## Manual of using the script:

 1, Create a CSV file with barcode number as the first column, sample name as the second column,  No column header needed.
 The sample name is the same as the genious file name in our plasmid spreadsheet.
 Please replace the space with underscroes if there is any in the name.